DataDog/hiring-engineers/answers.md

 - Query business applications for transaction counts to understand when customers are using the system and if current infrastructure has enough capacity to handle seasonal demands.

-- Monitor IOT devices such as people traffic sensors in retail locations to gain insight on how many customers are in a store and how it translates to sales data like from the previous example.
+- Monitor IOT devices such as people traffic sensors in retail locations to gain insight on how many customers are in a store and how it correlates to sales data like from the previous example.

-- Monitor exchange markets for data such currency exchange rates including Bitcoin to see how exchange rates are impacting foreign sales of services and goods.
+- Monitor exchange markets for data such currency exchange rates including Bitcoin through REST calls to see how exchange rates are impacting foreign sales of services and goods.